 time number is less than 12355555.

-You can easily use audiences to include or "whitelist" users, but not to exclude them.
+You can easily use audiences to include or allowlist users, but not to exclude them.

 For example, you can't exclude all Brazilian users by simply dialing back to 0% traffic for that audience.
 That's because if you turn off audience evaluation for Brazilian users, they end up in the "Everyone" audience.

-To actually exclude or blacklist audiences, you need to define audience combinations using JSON.
+To actually exclude or blocklist audiences, you need to define audience combinations using JSON.
 For more information, see Create advanced audience combinations.

 In rollouts, as soon as an audience member for a rule is bucketed out of receiving a feature, they bypass all other audience conditions and go straight to Everyone Else.

-For example, if a user, Ahmad Amin, qualified for an 'opt-in beta' audience for audience 1, but then did not bucket into an enabled feature flag, Ahmad would not be considered for any other audience condition he might qualify for.
-As the following diagram shows, Ahmad would bypass all other audiences and go straight to Everyone Else:
+For example, if a user qualified for an 'opt-in beta' audience for audience 1, but then did not bucket into an enabled feature flag, they would not be considered for any other audience condition they might qualify for.
+As the following diagram shows, they would bypass all other audiences and go straight to Everyone Else:

 In contrast, if you define multiple overlapping audiences for an experiment, each user who qualifies for an audience but receives a disabled feature flag for that audience, can potentially still receive an enabled flag if they match to a different, overlapping audience.

-If you want to use more sophisticated nested logical operators (
+If you want to use nested logical operators (

 For more information, see Configure a custom audience combination